Last updated · May 22, 2026

 Children's privacy.

 KidTag is a tool for parents.
-Children do not have accounts and do not sign in.
+In this version of KidTag, children do not have accounts and do not sign in.
 All information about children (first name, optional birth month/year, optional photo, optional allergy or medication notes) is provided by a parent and is visible only to the child's own household and to parents in households that have an accepted trust connection with them.

 Your rights.

 You can delete your account, your household, and all associated data at any time from Settings → Account → Leave & Delete.
-Deletion cascades across Firestore and Firebase Storage.
-Any remaining artifacts are cleaned up by a scheduled job, and all user data is removed within 30 days of account deletion.
+Deletion cascades across Firestore and Firebase Storage, and any remaining artifacts are cleaned up by a scheduled job.

 California residents.